-- Followed by performing the assessment to show him current function.
+- She was followed by assessing to show him his current function.

-- And finished with an effective exercise to begin improving the situation (likely something he’s not seen or never done.)
+- And finished with a practical exercise to begin improving the situation (likely something he’s not seen or never done.)

-We now have a method of communication that applies our technical knowledge into the emotional pattern of which the people that need us the most are thinking.
+We now have a method of communication that applies our technical knowledge to the emotional pattern of which the people that need us the most are thinking.

-As a qualified expert you should never have to compete, compare, or consider Bob’s Boot Camp down the street, yet this is a very grim reality for many ultra-capable fitness professionals.
-I think what this really goes to show is what many of us already know: we’re continually developing our skills, but for each of us the skillset that needs developing is likely different.
+As a qualified expert, you should never have to compete, compare, or consider Bob’s Boot Camp down the street, yet this is a grim reality for many ultra-capable fitness professionals.
+I think what this shows is what many of us already know: we’re continually developing our skills, but for each of us, the skillset that needs creating is likely different.
 I hope you’ve found this interesting and helpful.

-This is just an example of what I do with my clients and the fitness professionals that I mentor in order to help them reach 100K.
-If you would like more details on how I heal personal trainers and help other fitness professionals reach 100K, make sure to take a look at my 100K Personal Trainer System.
+This is just an example of what I do with my clients and the fitness professionals I mentor to help them reach 100K.
+If you would like more details on how I heal personal trainers and help other fitness professionals get 100K, take a look at my 100K Personal Trainer System.

 About Cabel McElderry

-After struggling for 8 years as a Personal Trainer, Cabel McElderry challenged the typical gym setup and created quite a reputation for himself.
+After struggling for eight years as a Personal Trainer, Cabel McElderry challenged the typical gym setup and created quite a reputation for himself.

-His 7-figure studio, now 5 years old, has won multiple awards for business excellence.
+His 7-figure studio, now five years old, has won multiple awards for business excellence.

 He has been recognized as one of the top 100 fitness entrepreneurs in North America and is currently one of 50 nominees for Optimum Nutrition’s Canadian Trainer of the Year.

-Cabel now mentors fitness professionals worldwide with his 100K Personal Trainer System, in an effort to help them achieve similar or better results than his own.
+Cabel now mentors fitness professionals worldwide with his 100K Personal Trainer System to help them achieve similar or better results than his own.

-Cabel’s advice and writing can be found amongst some of the biggest blogs online and he is constantly called upon to offer his advice and strategies at some the largest fitness events worldwide. wProfitablePersonalTrainer.com
+Cabel’s advice and writing can be found amongst some of the biggest blogs online, and he is constantly called upon to offer his advice and strategies at some of the largest fitness events worldwide. wProfitablePersonalTrainer.com

 Big thanks to Cabel.

 Cabel has been on EFI before.
-I did an interview with him on 3 Steps to Getting Medical Referrals
+I interviewed him on 3 Steps to Getting Medical Referrals.

-One other article that might interest you is The Mature Market: The Fitness Industry Perfect Storm
+Another article that might interest you is The Mature Market: The Fitness Industry Perfect Storm.

 That is it.
-If you know of someone that might benefit from this article, feel free to forward it onto them.
+If you know of someone that might benefit from this article, feel free to forward it to them.